gecBurton/llm-freeway/README.md

+> [!CAUTION]
-# this is a just-for-fun project, feel free to copy but do not use this as-is!
+> This is a just-for-fun project, feel free to copy but do not use this as-is!

-## LLM Freeway
+# LLM Freeway

 llm-freeway is a simple, secure and open-source proxy server for litellm.